5 ways to support the health of your pancreas

 fit-looking man tastes a healthy soup he's cooking in his kitchen

 Pancreatic cancer is relatively uncommon but often fatal.
-Many things may influence your chances of developing a disease.
-Some things you can’t control, such as your age, your genes, and certain things you’re exposed to in your environment.
-Other things, including certain habits or your lifestyle, are things you can modify.
+Many things may influence your chances of developing a disease such as pancreatic cancer.
+Some factors you can’t control, such as your age, your genes, and certain chemicals you’re exposed to in your environment.
+There are other factors you can modify, including certain habits or your lifestyle.

-Go easy on alcohol.
 If you don’t already drink, don’t start.
 If you do imbibe, stick to a moderate amount.
-That means no more than one drink a day for women and no more than two a day for men.
+That means no more than one drink a day for women and people assigned female at birth and no more than two a day for men and people assigned male at birth.

 • Focus on nutritious, fiber-filled foods like fruit, vegetables, beans, and whole grains such as brown rice and oatmeal, as well as lean sources of protein like chicken, fish, and tofu.
-Include foods with healthy fats like nuts, seeds, and avocado, too.
+Include foods with healthy fats like nuts, seeds, and avocado.

 • Limit your intake of processed meat, red meat, and sugar-sweetened beverages, which may raise your odds of developing pancreatic cancer.